Health risk. Are you prepared?

 Sei preparato Rischio sanitario

-Knowing all about a phenomenon is the first step towards learning how to deal with it correctly and to defend oneself against possible danger.
-For this reason the Department is engaged in campaigns to create awareness and to communicate a few simple rules on how to prevent or reduce damages subsequent to a phenomenon.
+It is important to have a good understanding of a phenomenon as the first step to learning how to deal with it and protect yourself from potential dangers.
+For this reason, the Department is actively involved in campaigns to raise awareness and communicate simple rules for preventing or minimizing damage after a phenomenon occurs.

-In this section we have given the guidelines on how act in the event of heatwaves and epidemics, in addition to the specific “what to do” for each risk.
-Said regulations on how to act also include instructions on how to lend assistance to disabled persons in emergencies, with specific methods for the various disability typologies.
+In this section, we have provided guidelines on how to act in the event of heatwaves and epidemics and specific instructions on what to do for each risk.
+These guidelines on how to act also include instructions on assisting people with disabilities in emergencies, with specific methods for different types of disabilities.

-Influenza is an acute respiratory disease due to infection with influenza viruses, which occurs mainly in the winter period.
+Influenza is an acute respiratory disease caused by infection with influenza viruses, which occurs mainly in winter.

 An influenza pandemic is defined as the spread of a new influenza virus among people around the world.